There are a few things you need to have in your toolbox before tackling a web application using Mongoid.

 with a SQL database.
 Here's how you remove ActiveRecord from the most

 recent version of Rails.

 so you end up with this:

-require "action_controller/railtie" require "action_mailer/railtie" require "active_resource/railtie" require "rails/test_unit/railtie" # require "sprockets/railtie" # Uncomment this line for Rails 3.1+
+require "action_controller/railtie" require "action_mailer/railtie" require "active_resource/railtie" # Comment this line for Rails 4.0+ require "rails/test_unit/railtie" # require "sprockets/railtie" # Uncomment this line for Rails 3.1+

 For Rails 3.2+ you'll also need to remove configuration options for

 Active Record that reside in your environments, ie